Root-YT/RDBMS-Fundamentals/README.md

+# Welcome to Root - IT Youtube Channel
-# RDBMS-Fundamentals
+## RDBMS-Fundamentals
-For the RDBMS Fundamentals Youtube Playlist
+Repository for the users of the RDBMS Fundamentals Youtube Playlist.